Practice Policies & Patient Information

 Online Access

 You may ask us if you wish to have online access to your medical record.
-However, there will be certain protocols that we have to follow in order to give you online access, including written consent and production of documents that prove your identity.
+However, there will be certain protocols that we have to follow to give you online access, including written consent and the production of documents that prove your identity.

 Please note that when we give you online access, the responsibility is yours to make sure that you keep your information safe and secure if you do not wish any third party to gain access.